 Yes, we are biased.
 Pulse is the platform where you are able to learn SEO in a hands-on environment.
 Pulse will take you through each step to fully optimize your website while explaining why and how to do what we recommend.

 People who have their own website to practice on, or work for a company that has an established website, then getting into your code or content management system and implementing what you have just learnt.

-Right Hand Man is fundamentally a ‘website auditor’.
+Pulse is fundamentally a ‘website auditor’.
 A website auditor is a tool that scans your website, and performs dozens of checks on it, to discover what you are doing wrong, and what you could be doing better, in terms of optimizing it for SEO.

-The contents of each of these tabs are pretty self explanatory.
+The contents of each of these tabs are pretty self-explanatory.
 In a nutshell:

 The Results tab tells you what is broken, or could be improved, on your website.
 We don’t use example websites, we use your own website.

-The Learn tab will tell you why this is important for SEO, the effect it has on your sites performance, and outline why you should fix it.
+The Learn tab will tell you why this is important for SEO, the effect it has on your site’s performance, and outline why you should fix it.

 The Explain tab provides a succinct 2 to 3 paragraph explanation of what we have discovered needs fixing, and why you should fix it.
-We have designed this page to be in an ’email format’ so you can literally copy and paste our explanation your your boss or web developer if you are trying to explain to them what needs improving on the company website.
+We have designed this page to be in an ’email format’ so you can literally copy and paste our explanation to your boss or web developer if you are trying to explain to them what needs improving on the company website.

 The Repair tab does exactly what it says.
-We provide an outline of how to repair the issue, and provide a range of additional resources so you can follow the official guides for platforms such as WordPress, Wix, Weebly, and Squarespace.
+We provide an outline of how to repair the issue and provide a range of additional resources so you can follow the official guides for platforms such as WordPress, Wix, Weebly, and Squarespace.